The climate in the United StatesAverage daytime and nighttime temperatures

 Absolute humidity in g/m³ (approx.)

-Climate charts for other regions in the United States
+Climate charts for other states in the United States

 Temperature records of the last 71 yearsThe hottest temperature measured from 1949 to October 2020 was reported by the Montgomery Al weather station.
 In June 2007 the record temperature of 54.4 °C was reported here.
 The hottest summer from July to September, based on all 309 weather stations in the United States below 2300 metres altitude, was recorded in 2019 with an average temperature of 23.2 °C. This average temperature will normally be measured every 4 to 6 hours, thus also including the nights.
 Normally, this value is 21.7 degrees Celsius.
 The average maximum daily temperature at that time was 29.2 °C.